aclich/PYNQ-Z2_sobel_filter_HDMI/README.md

-# PYNQ-Z2 accelerating sobel filter on USB to HDMI vid sreaming.
+# PYNQ-Z2 accelerating sobel filter on USB to HDMI video sreaming.
 Building a sobel filter accelerator and filter the streaming video from USB camera to HDMI

 Board: PYNQ-Z2